undeMalum/portfolio/content/about/index.md

 In primary school, volunteer work wasn't highly promoted.
 There were occasional "workshops," but these were infrequent and limited in scope.
 Additionally, few people in my immediate circle were involved in volunteer activities.

 It wasn't until the middle of high school that I truly began to appreciate and immerse myself in volunteer work.
 My journey started when I decided to participate in a summer camp organized by the Bury Mis Foundation (see more [here]()).
 This experience sparked a passion for service, and from that point on, volunteering became an essential part of my life.

 I got involved in [organizing various festivities](/portfolio/posts/pomocna-piatka-preparation/) and [workshops](/portfolio/posts/druzyna-szpiku/), [expanded my engagement](/portfolio/posts/selling-cheese/) with the Bury Mis Foundation, and even [received an honorable mention](/portfolio/posts/poznanski-wolontariusz-roku/) at the Poznań Volunteer of the Year 2023 competition for my contributions!

-Although I had to slow down a bit during my senior year of high school, I still find volunteer work immensely fulfilling.
-Now that I've finished my finals, I plan to get back on track and continue serving others.
+Admittedly, I had to slow down since my senior year of high school.
+However, despite that—and despite the shift in the type of volunteer work I do since enrolling in the university—_I still find volunteer work immensely fulfilling_.

 ***
 {{< neighbouring >}}
-{{< figure src="./images/cheese.jpeg" alt="Hello Friend" position="center" style="border-radius: 8px;" caption="My Kashubian cheese sales crew." captionPosition="right" captionStyle="color: white;" >}}break{{< figure src="./images/k.jpg" alt="Hello friend!" position="center" style="border-radius: 8px;" caption="Smiling to the camera worked out nicely." captionPosition="right" captionStyle="color: white;" >}}
+{{< figure src="./images/cheese.jpeg" alt="Hello Friend" position="center" style="border-radius: 8px;" caption="My Kashubian cheese sales crew." captionPosition="right" captionStyle="color: white;" >}}break{{< figure src="./images/k.jpg" alt="Hello friend!" position="center" style="border-radius: 8px;" caption="Smiling to the camera." captionPosition="right" captionStyle="color: white;" >}}
 {{< /neighbouring >}}
 ***